 Vicky has been Clerk to the Governors since November 2014.
 The Clerk is appointed by the Governing Body to provide procedural, legislative, organisational and administrative support to the Governing Body.

-Vicky has been a Law Costs Draftsman for the past eleven years, which involves preparing claims for payment to Court that comply with government guidelines.
+Vicky has been a Law Costs Draftsman for the past thirteen years, which involves preparing claims for payment to Court that comply with government guidelines.
 Prior to this Vicky worked in the financial services industry in advisory, administrative and compliance review roles.
 Vicky was also Secretary of Appleby Show from 2011 to 2013.

 Vicky has one son at the school and is also involved with Friends of Orton School.

 Click here for more information.